lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 If `EnMasking` is not defined, the KMAC merges the shared key to the unmasked form before uses the key.

 The IP has N number of the application interface.
 The apps connected to the KMAC IP may initiate the SHA3/cSHAKE/KMAC hashing operation via the application interface `kmac_pkg::app_{req|rsp}_t`.
-The type of the hashing operation is determined in the compile-time parameter `kmac_pkf::AppCfg`.
+The type of the hashing operation is determined in the compile-time parameter `kmac_pkg::AppCfg`.

 | Index | App      | Algorithm | Prefix
 |:-----:|:--------:|:---------:|------------